spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

         curl "raw.githubusercontent.com/spinalcordtoolbox/spinalcordtoolbox/refs/heads/master/contrib/apptainer/sct.def" -o "sct.def"
         curl "raw.githubusercontent.com/spinalcordtoolbox/spinalcordtoolbox/refs/heads/master/contrib/apptainer/install_sct_containered.sh" -o "install_sct_containered.sh"
+        # The following may not be required; it enables execution permissions for the file if it doesn't already have it.
+        chmod +x "install_sct_containered.sh"

 #.
 Run the installation script.
 You may also provide provide a list of :ref:`sct_deepseg` tasks you want installed as well: